 Learn how to choose the best lightweight hiking rain jacket to keep you happy on the trail.

-If you are investing in a durable and effective raincoat that will stand up to the wind and rain, you’ll want something that is waterproof.
-While water-resistant raincoats are good for a light wind and rain, they don’t have as many technical elements and the fabric won’t do you much good in a storm.
+If you are investing in a durable and effective rain jacket that will stand up to the wind and rain, you’ll want something that is waterproof.
+While water-resistant raincoats are good for light wind and rain, they don’t have as many technical elements and the fabric won’t do you much good in a storm.
 A light windbreaker is a good example of a water-resistant jacket and you can imagine how that would fare if you get caught in an unexpected thunderstorm on the trail (spoiler: not well).

 This Patagonia Houdini water-resistant jacket is a great lightweight just-in-case layer that offers protection from light rain.
 For heavy rain, however, you’d want something beefier.

 The price of a raincoat does make a difference because you’ll get higher quality products that have gone through more testing, research, and development to ensure they work well.
 While a lower or mid-priced hiking raincoat will still get the job done, it often comes at the cost of some comfort, whether that’s a durable Gore-tex outer layer or breathability and ventilation on the inside that will minimize sweating.

 Although it’s tough to spend a larger chunk of change on a piece of gear, it’s often worth the money and can save you from having to replace that item multiple times in the future.
 Think of it as an investment that will last you for years, rather than an overpriced piece of gear.
 In this case, it’s worth it.

 If you’re on a budget, choose a quality mid-priced raincoat – the REI Rainier Rain Jacket is a great option – that has the features you need and use most often.
 Consider the activities you do most often and choose a lightweight rain jacket that suits your hiking style.
 Chances are you can resell it if it’s still in good condition and when you need to upgrade you’ll know exactly what to buy.